genexus-books/Saia/README.md

 # What is GeneXus Enterprise AI

-GeneXus Enterprise AI is an business platform designed to facilitate the implementation of AI-Assistants tailored to your specific needs and areas of expertise.
+GeneXus Enterprise AI is a business platform designed to facilitate the implementation of AI-Assistants tailored to your specific needs and areas of expertise.

 You can create AI-Assistants that can integrate and interact with your current operations, processes, systems and documents, creating new paths of innovation and productivity to explore.